 Southern California WeekendsPosted: February 5, 2014

-Like many couples, I’m sure, James and I love taking weekend getaway trips.
-Living in Southern California means that most of the time these trips are to local areas that we can drive to in a matter of a few hours.
-There are so many places in the area we have yet to visit (Hearst Castle, San Luis Obispo, Pebble Beach – here’s looking at you), but we have made it to at least a few.
+Like many couples, James and I love taking weekend getaway trips.
+Living in Southern California means that most of the time these destinations are within a few hours drive.
 Here are some photos from a couple of our adventures in Southern California thus far.

-We have been to San Diego twice now, which I suppose is relatively a very small number considering Los Angeles is so nearby.
+We have been to San Diego twice now, which I suppose is a relatively small number considering how nearby it is.
 We most certainly intend to go many more times (we’ve heard the Zoo is a must), as we thoroughly enjoyed our time there.
-Not surprisingly for us we enjoyed the scenic parts of the city much more than the trending metropolitan areas.
 These photos are specifically from our first trip to the city in 2012.